Into the New World: Use as a protest song

 Fellow member Yuri also expressed similar sentiments:

 During the 2016–2017 South Korean protests, the song, along with Big Bang's "Bang Bang Bang" (2015) and Twice's "Cheer Up" (2016), was sung widely in public squares, leading to it becoming the "morning dew" of the young generation and led to it placing number one on Melon's real-time charts almost ten years after its release.
 It was also sung in celebration when judges of the Constitutional Court of Korea ruled against the criminalization of abortion in South Korea on April 11, 2019.
 In 2020, it was used during an anti-government rally as part of the 2020 Thai protests.
 Some protesters were already aware of the song's usage during protests in Korea.
 K-pop fans helped translate and memorize meaningful lyrics for protesters to sing along.
+In 2024, when a protest was held for the impeachment of South Korean president Yoon Suk-yeol after the president's failed bid to enact martial law, protestors at the Seoul National University sang the song Into The New World while calling for Yoon to step down.
+It was sung again by the protesters a week later, when Yoon was impeached by the National Assembly.